madebyatlas/docs/docs/source/faq.rst

 Q: Someone sent me an advertisement in DMs, how do I report them?
 -----
-A: DM @Atlas Support with the user's ID and a screenshot of your entire DM thread with the user.
+A: Open a ticket using `/ticket new` and provide the user's ID and a screenshot of your entire DM thread with the user.

 Q: Where do I request deletion of my server's stored data in Ban Database?
 -----
-A: We have a Google Form where you can request deletion of your stored server data.
-Server Data Deletion Form: https://forms.gle/55gQErJNZ1g5dGuW7
+A: We have a Website Form where you can request deletion of your stored server data.
+Server Data Deletion Form: https://madebyatlas.dev/data-removal

 Q: I was blacklisted from using Ban Database, can I appeal this?
 -----